mjarmoc/guard/README.md

   });`

 # Languages
+You can pass in custom or translated error messages.
+Simply pass in an object structures as the on in file `src/lang/pl.js'

 # Options
 * `parentClass` : `string` || default : `form-group` || class of the parent containing the field, the element will get the `guard-invalid` class and an error node appened